-In July 2017, the Authority entered into amended and restated agreements with Inashco, whereby the Authority will license to Inashco a facility site adjacent to the Frey Farm Landfill, and Inashco will construct and operate an ash recycling and processing facility to extract marketable materials from the ash by-product of the Authority's WTE and SRMC facilities.
-The term of the service agreement and license agreement is 20 years from June 1, 2019.
-The Authority will earn a share of net revenue as defined in the service agreement.
-Both the Authority and Inashco have established minimum performance obligations within the service agreement.
-The Authority has covenanted to deliver all ash produced by processing a required minimum volume of processed tons through its facilities during the term of the service agreement, and is subject to penalty for shortfalls.
-Inashco has covenanted to remit a minimum monthly revenue assuming the Authority has provided the ash from the minimum processed tonnage as obligated.
-During the first quarter of 2023, Inashco notified the Authority that it was discontinuing operations.
-See Note 23.
+In July 2017, the Authority entered into amended and restated agreements with Inashco, whereby the Authority would license to Inashco a facility site adjacent to the Frey Farm Landfill, and Inashco would construct and operate an ash recycling and processing facility to extract marketable materials from the ash byproduct of the Authority's WTE and SRMC facilities.
+The term of the service agreement and license agreement was 20 years from June 1, 2019.
+The Authority would earn a share of net revenue as defined in the service agreement.
+Both the Authority and Inashco had established minimum performance obligations within the service agreement.
+The Authority had covenanted to deliver all ash produced by processing a required minimum volume of processed tons through its facilities during the term of the service agreement, and was subject to penalty for shortfalls.
+Inashco had covenanted to remit a minimum monthly revenue assuming the Authority had provided the ash from the minimum processed tonnage as obligated.
+During March 2023, Inashco notified the Authority that it was discontinuing operations.
+See Note 7.